Viktor Petersson logo

 Share:

-This episode provides an in-depth look at the complexities and advancements in firmware updates for Linux, highlighting the collaborative efforts driving the project and its impact on the broader open-source ecosystem.
+This captivating episode provides an in-depth look at the complexities and advancements in firmware updates for Linux systems, showcasing the collective efforts driving the Firmware Update Project and its profound impact on the broader open-source ecosystem.
+As Viktor Petersson wraps up the conversation, listeners are left with a newfound appreciation for the significance of firmware updates and the innovative ideas being developed by Richard Hughes, Mario Limonciello, and their colleagues at the Firmware Update Project.

 Found an error or typo?
 File PR against this file.